dalibo/temboard/CONTRIBUTING.md

 bash history is shared amongst these two containers.

-In UI, the seconde agent is pre-registered with address 0.0.0.0, port 2346 instead of 2345, with the same key `key_for_agent`.
+In UI, the second agent is pre-registered with address 0.0.0.0 and port 2346 instead of 2345.
 The instance FQDN is `postgres1.dev`.

 The script `dev/switchover.sh` triggers a switchover between the two postgres instances.
-Executing `dev/switchover.sh` one more time restore the original typology.
+Executing `dev/switchover.sh` one more time restore the original topology.

 ## Testing with previous stable version